Carpetlord/Carpetlord/README.md

 - I’m currently learning Solidity, JS, Hardhat, React

-- Trying to become competent while working on others repositories and my own project
+- Trying to become competent while getting ideas from others repositories and building my own project
 - My goal it to be full time developer

 ---